odhran-kainos/blog/posts/1 - Code Reviewing My Earliest Remaining Program.md

 It wasn't just myself which was younger in 2004, the entire field was younger.
 In 2004, Java was on version 1.4.
 [The Scala language barely existed].
-[Facebook had just started] writing their world-changing website in PHP, possibly because at the timeweb frameworks like [Ruby on Rails] and [Django] did not exist.
+[Facebook had just started] writing their world-changing website in PHP, possibly because at the time web frameworks like [Ruby on Rails] and [Django] did not exist.

 In this case, the 2004 code is a 2D Asteroids clone, written in Java.